-- 27. Except as listed in Appendix A, there are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - The University has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 29.
+- 32. Except as listed in Appendices B and C, there are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - 33.
+The University has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 34.
 Regarding related parties: - a.
-We have disclosed to you the identity of the University's related parties and all the related party relationships and transactions of which we are aware. - b.
-To the extent applicable, related parties and all the related-party relationships and transactions, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) have been appropriately identified, properly accounted for, and disclosed in the financial statements. - 30.
+We have disclosed to you the identity of the University's related parties and all the related party relationships and transactions of which we are aware.

+- b.
+To the extent applicable, related parties and all the related-party relationships and transactions, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) have been appropriately identified, properly accounted for, and disclosed in the financial statements. - 35.
 In preparing the financial statements in conformity with GAAP, management uses estimates.
 All estimates have been disclosed in the financial statements for which known information available prior to the issuance of the financial statements indicates that both of the following criteria are met: - a.
 It is at reasonably possible that the estimate of the effect on the financial statements of a condition, situation, or set of circumstances that existed at the date of the financial statements will change in the near term due to one or more future confirming events. - b.
 The effect of the change would be material to the financial statements.

-- 31. There are no: - a.
+36. There are no:

+- a.
 Instances of identified or suspected noncompliance with laws or regulations whose effects should be considered when preparing the financial statements. - b.
 Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements that have not been disclosed to you and accounted for and disclosed in accordance with GAAP. - c.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments, except as disclosed in Note 10 to the financial statements. - 32.
-The University has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in Note 6 to the financial statements. - 33.
-The University has complied with all aspects of contractual agreements that may have an effect on the financial statements. - No department or agency of the University has reported a material instance of noncompliance to us. - The University has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - We do not plan to make frequent amendments to our pension or other postretirement benefit plans. - 37.
-We have no intention of terminating any of our pension plans or taking any other action that could result in an effective termination or reportable event for any of the plans. - Management believes that it is in compliance with all significant loan agreement covenants associated with the U.S. Department of Agriculture loan as of September 30, 2015. - 39.
-No events have occurred after September 30, 2015, but before March 15, 2016, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 40.
-Regarding required supplementary information: - a.
-We confirm that we are responsible for the required supplementary information. - b.
-The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
-The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments, except as disclosed in Note 10 to the financial statements. - 37.
+The University has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in Note 6 to the financial statements. - 38.
+The University has complied with all aspects of contractual agreements that may have an effect on the financial statements. - 39.
+No department or agency of the University has reported a material instance of noncompliance to us. - 40.
+The University has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - 41.
+We do not plan to make frequent amendments to our pension or other postretirement benefit plans. - 42.
+We have no intention of terminating any of our pension plans or taking any other action that could result in an effective termination or reportable event for any of the plans. - 43.
+Management believes that it is in compliance with all significant loan agreement covenants associated with the U.S. Department of Agriculture loan as of September 30, 2016.